Ckbhatia/E-store/README.md

 <img src='https://i.imgur.com/UYypK3L.png' alt="cart page" width="460" />

+Note: above images are snapshots of old version.

 ### How to run this app
-You can run this app by visit: https://e-store.netlify.com/
+You can run this app by visiting: https://citybazzar.netlify.com

 If you want to run offline then follow these steps:
 1. Clone the app to your local machine.
 2. Open your cmd or git cli.
-3. Run the command 'install yarn'.
+3. Run the command `yarn i` or `yarn install`.
-4. After yarn get installed.
-Run 'yarn start'.
+4. After `node_modules` get installed.
+Run `yarn start`.
-5. You can visit given localhost address in your browser.
+5. You can visit given `localhost:3000` or alternate given address in your browser.

-Note: this app is being improved and extra functionality being added.
-Take the experience by visiting it time by time.

-App is in development to leverage the knowledge of different technologies, functionality and Hands on experience.

-### Somewhat copyright